HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-configuration.md

 # HAProxy configuration

 By default, HAProxy is deployed with a `LoadBalancer` type service to handle the incoming traffic as well as the SSL offloading for HCL Digital Experience.
-In addition, the Helm deployment offers adjustability for HAProxy and its services to allow for more flexible deployment and use of custom `Ingress Controllers`.
+In addition, the Helm deployment offers adjustability for HAProxy and its services to allow for more flexible deployment and use of custom `HAProxy Controllers`.

 !!!note
     When migrating from Ambassador, the default configuration of HAProxy matches the default configuration of Ambassador as close as possible.